fishan/cdiff/README.md

 ### `createPatch(oldContent, newContent)`

-Generates a patch array by comparing two strings.
+Generates a compact patch by comparing two strings.
+The result may contain line, block, or character-level commands, depending on what is most efficient.

+#### Example 1: Basic Line Replacement
 ```typescript
 import { CdiffService } from 'cdiff';